MackenzieMen/DataMining_HW1/README.md

 The code has been uploaded in the repo, you can also download the `ipynb` versions to test out personally.

-The `pdf` version of the report is not available yet.
-I will uploaded it as soon as possible.
+The `pdf` version of the report is now available.

+**Sorry for not uploading the `pdf` version of the report in LEXUE.
+I havn't find out how to export it to `pdf` at that time.**